ldcas-uc3m/TFG/doc/architecture.md

     (do (+ 1 2) (+ -1 1))
     ```
     That would return the result of `(+ -1 1)`, `0`.
 - A conditional `CND`.
-It checks the condition (first element) (which must evaluate to a `BOOL`), if it's other than `NIL` of `false`, it evaluates and returns the second element.
+It checks the condition (first element) (which must evaluate to a `BOOL`), if it's other than `NIL` or `false`, it evaluates and returns the second element.
 Else, it evaluates and returns the third element (if it doesn't exist, it returns `NIL`).
     In the example:
     ``` lisp
     (if (> 2 1) (+ 1 1) (+ 2 2))